 What do I get for my donation?

 A great day of exercise, games, treats, and all the butts you can sniff.
-The two leggeds will get lunch courtesy of Outback Steakhouse, delicious drinks from Starbucks and snacks courtesy of Frito-Lay.
-Be early as the first 100 participants will receive a goodie-bag.
+The two leggeds will get a fabulous t-shirt, water and snacks courtesy of Frito-Lay.
+Register early as the first 50 registered participants will receive a goodie-bag.

 Where does the money go?